aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/cpioarchive/_index.md

 ```

-Initializes a new instance of the [CpioArchive](../../com.aspose.zip/cpioarchive) class and composes entries list can be extracted from the archive.
+Initializes a new instance of the [CpioArchive](../../com.aspose.zip/cpioarchive) class and composes an entry list can be extracted from the archive.

-The following example shows how to extract all of the entries to a directory.
+The following example shows how to extract all the entries to a directory.

 ```